Canon 100D vs SX730

 |Canon G7 X Mark II« »||-||stereo||mono||-||-||micro||2.0||Y||Y||-||Canon G7 X Mark II|

 |Panasonic ZS70« »||-||stereo||mono||-||-||micro||2.0||Y||-||-||Panasonic ZS70|

 |Sony HX99« »||-||stereo||mono||-||-||micro||2.0||Y||Y||Y||Sony HX99|

 It is notable that the 100D has a hotshoe, while the SX730 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Both the 100D and the SX730 have been discontinued, but can regularly be found used on eBay.
 The 100D was replaced by the Canon 200D, while the SX730 was followed by the Canon SX730 HS.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 100D vs SX730

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 100D or the Canon SX730 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.